PeteHaitch/SparseSummarizedExperiment/ideas/combining-SummarizedExperiment-objects.md

 Option 1 is restrictive since it requires `dimnames(x)` and `dimnames(y)` to be non-`NULL`, but matches the behaviour of other `combine` methods that are defined in terms of the `names`/`rownames`/`dimnames` of the objects.

 Option 2 will work on wider class of `RangedSummarizedExperiments` objects since the `names` of such objects will commonly be `NULL` (it will not work for `RangedSummarizedExperiment` objects with `GRangesList`-derived `rowRanges` slots since the `combine` method only ).
 This option is generally slower.
 The `names` of the "shared" elements are taken from `x` in the returned object.
-Option 2 will effectively use Option 1 for non-ranged `SummarizedExperiment0`-based objects.
+Option 2 will effectively use Option 1 for non-ranged `SummarizedExperiment`-based objects.

 I prefer option 2 since it is more general for a common use case.